mrjgreen/highcharts-webserver/README.md

 **infile**: The highcharts JSON configuration to convert.
 The script will try to fix unquoted keys and single quotes, which may have undesired effects.
 See `useraw` below.

 **id**: A unique identifier for the chart.
-If you supply this, we will use it to generate the filename.
+If you supply this, we will sha1 encode the supplied value to generate the filename.
 You can supply the same id again and to overwrite the previous version.

 **useraw**: Force the script to use the JSON as given, without trying to correct incorrect quotes.